-We will divide the class into teams, and the marketing research project and most case analyses will be done within that team.
+We will divide the class into teams, and the marketing research project will be done within that team.
 I expect class members to select their own teams.
-The best group size is four to five people.
+The best group size is four to six people.
 Each team should strive for diversity.
 You should submit to me a list of the persons comprising your group by the end of the first class session.

-Although the differing strengths of group members often have a synergistic effect on group performance, irreconcilable group differences do sometimes occur and should be brought to my attention as soon as possible.
 Everyone in a team is expected to contribute equally to the group assignments.
 Both quantity and quality matter, and everyone should complete an online assessment of each member's contribution to the group assignments at the end of the quarter.
 This information will be used as part of the class participation grade (see below).
-Your answers will be kept confidential-only I will see them.